Fall Healthy for Good workshops help Delaware residents build healthier habits

 Lehigh Valley & Berks female changemakers lead effort to fight No. 1 killer

 The American Heart Association’s® Woman of Impact™ nominees champion heart health for Go Red for Women’s® fundraising and philanthropy initiative.
-March is women’s history month and what better way to … Read more
+March is women’s history month and what better way to celebrate than to have seven female leaders fighting for the health and well-being of their community.
+These changemakers are joining the American Heart Association to … Read more

 Angela Curry, Chief Compliance Officer at Bentley Systems, to lead 2023-2024 Philadelphia STEM GOES RED Initiative